ultimaweapon/zero-lua/README.md

 ## Features

-- Direct access to Lua stack with zero cost.
+- Safe access to Lua stack with zero cost.
-- Async support with ability to yield values between Lua.
+- Async support with ability to yield values between Rust and Lua.
 - Work with any async executor.

+## Quickstart

+> [!IMPORTANT]
+> Zero Lua patched `api_incr_top` macro to raise a panic when stack overflow.
+Usually you do not have to worry about this since you need to push more than `LUA_MINSTACK` (which is 20) to trigger this panic.

 ## Development